AdobeDocs/experience-manager-forms-cloud-service.en/help/synchronizing-adaptive-forms-xfa.md

 1. Open the `sample-form.xdp` file and change the title of the field TextField1 from **Text Field** to **My Text Field**.

-1. Upload the `sample-form.xdp` file back into the AEM Forms UI.
+1. Upload the `sample-form.xdp` file back into the [!DNL AEM Forms] UI.

 If an XDP file gets updated, you see an icon in the editor, when you edit the Adaptive Forms based on the XDP file.
 This icon indicates that the Adaptive Form is out of sync with the XDP file.
 In the following image, see the icon next in the sidebar.